Show trial: Eastern Europe

 Following some dissent within ruling communist parties throughout the Eastern Bloc, especially after the 1948 Tito–Stalin split, several party purges occurred, with several hundred thousand members purged in several countries.
 In addition to rank-and-file member purges, prominent communists were purged, with some subjected to public show trials.
 These were more likely to be instigated, and sometimes orchestrated, by the Kremlin or even Stalin himself, as he had done in the earlier Moscow Trials.

 Such high-ranking party show trials included those of Koçi Xoxe in Albania and Traicho Kostov in Bulgaria, who were purged and arrested.
 After Kostov was executed, Bulgarian leaders sent Stalin a telegram thanking him for the help.
 In Romania, Lucrețiu Pătrășcanu, Ana Pauker and Vasile Luca were arrested, with Pătrășcanu being executed.
 The Soviets generally directed show trial methods throughout the Eastern Bloc, including a procedure in which confessions and evidence from leading witnesses could be extracted by any means, including threatening to torture the witnesses' wives and children.
 The higher-ranking the party member, generally the more harsh the torture that was inflicted upon him.
-For the show trial of Hungarian Interior Minister János Kádár, who one year earlier had attempted to force a confession of Rajk in his show trial, regarding "Vladimir" the questioner of Kádár:
+For the show trial of Hungarian Interior Minister János Kádár, who one year earlier had attempted to force a confession of László Rajk (and György Pálffy etc. etc.) in his show trial, regarding "Vladimir" the questioner of Kádár:

 Vladimir had but one argument: blows.
 They had begun to beat Kádár.
 They had smeared his body with mercury to prevent his pores from breathing.
 He had been writhing on the floor when a newcomer had arrived.
 The newcomer was Vladimir's father, Mihály Farkas.
 Kádár was raised from the ground.
 Vladimir stepped close.
 Two henchmen pried Kádár's teeth apart, and the colonel, negligently, as if this were the most natural thing in the world, urinated into his mouth.

 The evidence was often not just non-existent but absurd, such as Hungarian George Paloczi-Horváth's party interrogators claiming "We knew all the time—we have it here in writing—that you met professor Szentgyörgyi not in Istanbul, but in Constantinople."
 In another case, the Hungarian ÁVH secret police also condemned another party member as a Nazi accomplice with a document that had been previously displayed in a glass cabinet at the Institute of the Working Class Movement as an example of a Gestapo forgery.
 The trials themselves were "shows", with each participant having to learn a script and conduct repeated rehearsals before the performance.
 In the Slánský trial in Czechoslovakia, when the judge skipped one of the scripted questions, the better-rehearsed Slánský answered the one which should have been asked.